-7.4.4 Presumptive income taxation Learners will be able to:
+7.4.4 Presumptive income taxation

 - (a) Explain the meaning of presumptive tax - (b) Identify persons liable to turnover tax - (c) Calculate turnover tax and explain the procedure for its payment. - (d) Explain and apply taxation treatment of persons engaged in transportation of passengers or goods.